surniaulula/wpsso/readme.txt

 	* Renamed the "Default Product Currency" option to "Default Currency".
 	* The "Enable WP Excerpt for Pages" and "Enable WP Tags for Pages" options are now enabled by default.
 	* Updated "WPSSO extension" description text to "WPSSO Core extension".
+	* Updated the notice CSS to fit within the Gutenberg editor container.
 * *Bugfixes*
 	* Fix to convert the currency symbol provided The Event Manager to a currency abbreviation (Pro version).
 	* Fix to limit mentions in a Schema CollectionPage for a post object to only its first level / direct children.